sudharshan1234/Llama-Cuda/README.md

 # Llama Implementation with Custom CUDA Kernels

-This project implements a Llama using custom CUDA kernels for various operations, including RMS Norm, Softmax, Multihead Attention Forward, RoPE (Rotary Positional Embedding), and FFN (Feed-Forward Network).
+This project implements a Llama architecture using custom CUDA kernels for various operations, including RMS Norm, Softmax, Multihead Attention Forward, RoPE (Rotary Positional Embedding), and FFN (Feed-Forward Network).
 The transformer block is repeated `block_num` times in the main program to simulate a multi-layer transformer model.

 ## Key Components